Church attendance is dying. Big time.

-If you want help for the interior journey of a leader, my new book, Didn’t See It Coming: Overcoming the 7 Challenges Everyone Experiences and No One Expects releases September 4th.
+If you want help for the interior journey of a leader, my new book, Didn’t See It Coming: Overcoming the 7 Challenges Everyone Experiences and No One Expects can help.
 It’s all about how to guard against things like cynicism (critics and consumers have a way of making you cynical, don’t they?), compromise, disconnectedness and the emptiness of leadership.

-You can pre-order Didn’t See It Coming here.
+You can get your copy of Didn’t See It Coming here.